 CareCredit Pros and Cons

 There are other options that patients may be able to take advantage of besides CareCredit, and it’s always a good idea to shop around.
 Many dentists offer their own payment plans, or occasional coupons or special pricing.
-And in some cases, a regular credit card might offer a better rate.
-But if an applicant qualifies and is confident of their ability to afford the monthly payments, CareCredit might be the answer.
+And in some cases, a general-purpose credit card might offer a better rate.
+But if an applicant is approved would like to take advantage of financing options with monthly payments, CareCredit might be the answer.

-CareCredit provides a way to get necessary dental work with a set monthly payment, making it easy to budget.
-Many cardholders like the fact that it is used only for their dental and medical needs.
-This keeps their spending focused, unlike a typical credit card.
-When a card can be used for anything, there’s a chance of overspending or using it for impulse buying.
+CareCredit provides a way to get necessary dental work with a minimum monthly payment, making it easy to budget.
+Many cardholders like the fact that they can choose to use it only for their dental and medical needs.
+This keeps their spending focused, while reserving general purpose credit cards for other expenses.

 The Dangers of Waiting for Dental Care